 Viral loads do not differ significantly between asymptomatic and symptomatic people.Zou, L., Ruan, F., Huang, M., Liang, L., Huang, H., Hong, Z., ... & Guo, Q. (2020).
 SARS-CoV-2 viral load in upper respiratory specimens of infected patients.
 New England Journal of Medicine, 382(12), 1177-1179.

 Simulation of the progression of the epidemic with different scenarios of wearing a mask.
-If most of the population wears a mask, then the spread of the epidemic will be less than by social distancing and even indefinite confinement alone.
-On the other hand, if only half of the population wears a mask at the onset of the epidemic, the effect will not be so great.
-The effect of wearing the universal mask is most effective at the beginning of the epidemic, but also if it begins 50 days after the start of the epidemic rather than 75 days later.
-Countries that have mandated the use of masks (Taiwan, Japan, South Korea, several parts of China, Slovakia, Slovenia) show a smaller increase in the number of COVID cases.
-Video: https://www.youtube.com/watch?v=yfeW2l8G_W4eature=youtu.beKai, D., Goldstein, G.-P., Morgunov, A., Nangalia, ishal, & Rotkirch, A. (2020).
+If 80% of the population wears a mask, then the spread of the epidemic will be less.
+This measure is more effective than social distancing alone and even indefinite confinement.
+On the other hand, if only 50% of the population wears a mask at the beginning of the epidemic, the effect will be less significant.
+The fact that 80% of the population wears a mask has a greater impact the earlier the measure is adopted.
+The effect is greater at the very beginning of the epidemic, than 50 days after the beginning, and finally 75 days afterwards.
+Countries that have imposed the wearing of masks (Taiwan, Japan, South Korea, several regions of China, Slovakia, Slovenia) show a lower increase in the number of patients with COVID-19.
+Video: https://www.youtube.com/watch?v=yfeW2l8G_W4&feature=youtu.beKai, D., Goldstein, G.-P., Morgunov, A., Nangalia, ishal, & Rotkirch, A. (2020).
 Universal Masking is Urgent in the COVID-19 Pandemic: SEIR and Agent Based Models, Empirical Validation, Policy Recommendations.
 ArXiv.

 The rate of particle emissions increases with the volume of the voice.Asadi, S., Wexler, A. S., Cappa, C. D., Barreda, S., Bouvier, N. M., & Ristenpart, W. D. (2019).
 Aerosol emission and superemission during human speech increase with voice loudness.
 Scientific reports, 9(1), 1-10.